Chapter 13: The Covenant

 She didn’t take her hand away.

 That was the thing.
-Her fingers closed around his knuckles and her palm was warm against the scarred thumb and the callus ridge, and she didn’t take her hand away, and the weight of that — of being touched by someone who had spent two hours cataloguing every crack in his foundation and decided to stay in the building — settled into his chest like a load he hadn’t known he was bracing against.
+Her fingers closed around his knuckles and her palm was warm against the rough skin, and she didn’t take her hand away, and the weight of that — of being touched by someone who had spent two hours cataloguing every crack in him and decided to stay — landed in his diaphragm like something he hadn’t known he was bracing against.

 The apartment was still too bright.
 Every lamp burning.
 The condiments still disarranged on the table, the olive oil three inches left of where it should be, the pepper flakes facing the wall.
 He could feel the wrongness of them in his peripheral vision, a low itch in the hands, and he let it sit because she’d told him to leave it and he was learning what that meant.